klandestino/sigRTC/README.md

-## What is sigRTC?
+## sigRTC - a WebRTC Signalling Protocol

 * A generic HTTP protocol for exchanging WebRTC "offers", "answers" and "candidates", to start WebRTC P2P connections.
-* Very minimalistic approach on the protocol, trying to keep bandwidth and number of requests down.
+* Minimalistic approach on the protocol, trying to keep bandwidth and number of requests down.
 * The protocol does not do any authentication/authorization.
 The intent is to make P2P available for all!
 * Anyone who would like to participate to a more open/free Internet should be able to deploy this protocol at their web server/page.
 (That means: We should have lots of implementations in different languages,